jonathanmiller2/Deep-Neural-Network-Public/README.md

 ### **To potential employers:**
 This is one of my most in-depth projects and I believe assembled it best shows my coding style and ability.
-The three sections of this project show key facets of my programming skill, which are as follows:
+The two halves of this project show key facets of my programming skill, which are as follows:

 1. Neural Network
   * Core programming principles, such as algorithm design
+  * Mathematical principles such as multivariable calculus
+  * Complex data structures
   * Research and modernity
-2. Website
-  * Front-end development (HTML and CSS)
-  * Back-end development (Node.js)
-3. Data Retrieval
+2. Data Retrieval and Management
-  * Databasing and data management
+  * Databasing large amounts of data efficiently
+  * Interaction between databases and other apps
-  * Using APIs
+  * Using APIs to retrieve data
+  * Statistical data analysis

 Feel free to look around!
 I used no non-essential libraries so the code is all my own.